BlankyWacky/razerctl/README.md

 # razerctl

-A Rust port of the [original rzctl project](https://github.com/Sadmeme/rzctl), allows you to control your mouse with Razer Synapse
+A rust library which allows you to control your mouse with Razer Synapse

 ## Requirements